servo/book/src/hacking/setting-up-your-environment.md

 Note that `curl` will already be installed on Windows 1804 or newer.

-- Download and install `python` [from the Python website](https://www.python.org/downloads/windows/)
+- Download and install `uv` [from the uv website](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer)
 - Download and install `choco` [from the Chocolatey website](https://chocolatey.org/install#individual)
 - **If you already have `rustup`,** download the [Community edition of Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)
 - **If you don’t have `rustup`,** download and run the `rustup` installer: [`rustup-init.exe`](https://win.rustup.rs/)